 1. Select the input mode (analog or digital) for all Port pins, using the Port Input Mode register (PnMDIN).
+If the pin is in analog mode, a '1' must also be written to the corresponding Port Latch (Pn).
 2. Select the output mode (open-drain or push-pull) for all Port pins, using the Port Output Mode register (PnMDOUT).
 3. Select any pins to be skipped by the I/O Crossbar using the Port Skip registers (PnSKIP).
-4. Assign Port pins to desired peripherals.
+4. Assign Port pins to desired peripherals (XBR0, XBR1).
 5. Enable the Crossbar (XBARE = 1).

 All Port pins must be configured as either analog or digital inputs.
-Any pins to be used as Comparator or ADC inputs should be configured as an analog inputs.
 When a pin is configured as an analog input, its weak pullup, digital driver, and digital receiver are disabled.
 This process saves power and reduces noise on the analog input.
 Pins configured as digital inputs may still be used by analog peripherals; however this practice is not recommended.

 Additionally, all analog input pins should be configured to be skipped by the Crossbar (accomplished by setting the associated bits in PnSKIP).
 Port input mode is set in the PnMDIN register, where a 1 indicates a digital input, and a 0 indicates an analog input.
+All port pins in analog mode must have a '1' set in the corresponding Port Latch register.
 All pins default to digital inputs on reset.
-See SFR Definition 26.8 for the PnMDIN register details.
+See SFR Definition 23.8 and SFR Definition 23.12 for the PnMDIN register details.